 The President has the primary leadership role for accreditation, ensuring that the College meets and exceeds all eligibility requirements, accreditation standards, and commission policies at all times.
-Through the ongoing process of shared governance, faculty, administrators, and classified professionals also have responsibility for the College's ongoing compliance with accreditation standards and requirements.
+Through the ongoing process of shared governance, faculty, administrators, and classified professionals also have responsibility for the College's ongoing compliance with accreditation standards and requirements (IV.B.4-1).

 The President serves as team chair for accreditation visiting teams on a regular basis.
 The President appoints the Accreditation Liaison Officer and maintains regular contact with the ALO.
-The President serves as a consultant on the PIE committee.
+The President serves as a consultant on the PIEC (IV.B.4-2, IV.B.4-3, IV.B.4-4).